urbit/developers.urbit.org/content/guides/additional/workbook/water-towers.md

 ### Solution #2
 _By ~racfer-hattes.
-Short and elegant.
-Also the speed winner, clocking in at an incredible 29 minutes._
+A short and elegant solution._

 ```
 =>